-Many Aboriginal sites within the study area would not be negatively impacted by the preliminary flight paths, as they would not be overflown by aircraft on the preliminary flight paths, are archaeological sites that would not be indirectly impacted by the project and/or have potentially been salvaged or destroyed (in the case of sites registered on AHIMS).
+Many Aboriginal sites within the study area would not be negatively impacted by the proposed flight paths, as they would not be overflown by aircraft on the proposed flightpaths, are archaeological sites that would not be indirectly impacted by the project and/or have potentially been salvaged or destroyed (in the case of sites registered on AHIMS).

-However, a number of culturally significant places are located below the preliminary flight paths and have the potential to be indirectly impacted (refer to Figure 17.6) as:
+However, a number of culturally significant places are located below the proposed flight paths and have the potential to be indirectly impacted (refer to Figure 17.6) as:

 - noise can impact cultural values including the need for peace, tranquillity, and spiritual connection.
-Noise can also impact the value of intergenerational cultural education sites (e.g., Shaws Creek Aboriginal Place, Yellomundee which is used as a venue for cultural education of Aboriginal youth) - certain sites (rock engravings, painting sites, stone arrangements, ceremonial sites and natural mythological sites) may have intangible spiritual values that could be vulnerable to noise, visual intrusion and/or spiritual disruption - Aboriginal rock engravings and paintings on sandstone surfaces may be affected physically through dust or chemical interaction of pollutants on rock surfaces.
+Noise can also impact the value of intergenerational cultural education sites (for example, Shaws Creek AP, Yellomundee which is used as a venue for cultural education of Aboriginal youth) - certain sites (rock engravings, painting sites, stone arrangements, ceremonial sites and natural mythological sites) may have intangible spiritual values that could be vulnerable to noise, visual intrusion and/or spiritual disruption - Aboriginal rock engravings and paintings on sandstone surfaces may be affected physically through dust or chemical interaction of pollutants on rock surfaces.

-Knowledge holders that were engaged during the preparation of the Draft EIS have acknowledged that designing flight paths to avoid flying over all Aboriginal sites of cultural value would be impossible, however this is not taken to imply that any impacts were acceptable to the knowledge holders consulted.
+Knowledge holders that were engaged as part of this Draft EIS have acknowledged that designing flight paths to avoid flying over all Aboriginal sites of cultural value would be impossible.
 Some places are significant for their spiritual values and were of particular concern to knowledge holders.
 For example, the Emu in the sky constellation which is associated with several places on the ground.